stenly311/Xero-GST-invoice-calculation/README.md

 # Xero invoice GST calculation
-Use for any system integrating with Xero API services to generate an invoice from charges (line items)
+Use for any system integrating with Xero API services to generate an invoice from charges (line items).

 Calculate your invoice GST subtotal, total and GST same way as Xero does.
+Use line item price with GST inclusive or exclusive.

 ## Quick quide of how to use the nuget package in code